samt1803/eth-matchgame/README.md

 or here
 [https://ipfs.infura.io/ipfs/QmS3nwMD25fhhcHTKiQQu8NSsx3wqcQciZaKP74T4d7Xxj/](https://ipfs.infura.io/ipfs/QmS3nwMD25fhhcHTKiQQu8NSsx3wqcQciZaKP74T4d7Xxj/)

 If it should not load try again in a few hours, it was somehow not always accessible.
+To play on rinkeby you need an account with test ether.
+You can get them [here](https://faucet.rinkeby.io/) or at other faucets.

 #### Build version for ipfs